mozilla-l10n/styleguides/guidelines/outline.md

 ### Telephone Number format

 	How are telephone numbers expressed in your language?
-Erase the comment markers around the example template or show the format with your own example.
+Does the format change for mobile and landline numbers?
+Adapt the example template or show the format with your own examples.

 `(###) ###-####`